puppetlabs/puppetdb/documentation/configure.markdown

     $ createdb -E UTF8 -O puppetdb puppetdb
     $ exit

-Ensure you can log in by running:
+Try to log in by running as root:

+    # psql -h localhost puppetdb puppetdb

+If you receive a message like `psql: FATAL: Ident authentication failed for user "puppetdb"` then you need to change the PostgreSQL authentication method to "md5."
+Use your favorite editor to open the `pg_hba.conf` (default path:  `/var/lib/pgsql/data/pg_hba.conf`) and change all values of `METHOD` at the bottom to "md5" and save the file.
+Then restart PostgreSQL and attempt to log in again:

+    # service postgresql restart
-    $ psql -h localhost puppetdb puppetdb
+    # psql -h localhost puppetdb puppetdb

 To configure PuppetDB to use this database, put the following in the `[database]` section: